Alternative Names: Tarbert road end.

-Type of Dive: Easy shore dive half way down the Mull of Kintyre.
+Type of Dive: Easy shore dive half way down the Mull of Kintyre in Tarbert.

 Suggested experience: Trainee and upwards.
 Easy access, close to the town, and lots of ambient light reflected from the sandy seabed.
 Cafes, pubs, shops and public toilets ten minutes walk or two minutes drive from the site.